 To select from those with equal scores, candidates with connections to Saskatchewan will be chosen first.
 This includes people who have a close family relative in Saskatchewan, past work experience in Saskatchewan, or past student experience in Saskatchewan.
 The next selection criteria will prioritize those with the most work experience and highest language scores.

-The SINP may make occupation-specific selections from the EOI system
+The SINP may make occupation-specific selections from the EOI system or selections to support international recruitment initiatives.

 The criteria for eligibility and selection can change at any time.
 You will not be invited to apply unless your job or work experience is in-demand.